sarry971/ML/README.md

 # This repository consist of the lab activities performed in ML-CSE 4020

-#Contents

-11th feb -
-17th feb -
+# Contents

+11th feb - Getting familiar with Pandas, Matplotlib, 17th feb & 23rd feb - Implementation of trivial model